palidintheonly/MonkeyBytes-API/README.md

 - **Axios** - Our swift messenger, Axios, fetches tales and images from distant lands.
 - **xml2js** - The translator that converts the mystical RSS feed into a language our server can comprehend.
 - **crypto** - Provides secure randomization for various functionalities.
-- **Reddit RSS Feed** - Every 30 seconds, our server fetches the latest proclamations from Reddit and shares them upon our Discord channel.
+- **Redis Caching** - Employed to store and quickly retrieve frequently accessed data, ensuring the server’s efficiency.

 ## 📖 The `/testing` Route

-Upon traversing the **`/testing`** route, thou shalt receive a random tale of the first automaton, narrated in the words of a noble from days of yore, accompanied by a depiction of a loyal hound.
-These tales are inscribed within our code, ensuring their consistency.
+Upon traversing the **`/testing`** route, thou shalt receive a random tale of loyal hounds, narrated in the words of a noble from days of yore, accompanied by a depiction of these faithful creatures.
+Each response is inscribed with care, ensuring a unique experience with every request.

 ## 📡 Reddit Feed